ThomasVuNguyen/village/documentation/src/content/posts/quickstart.md

 village listen
 ```

-This will allow other computers under your account to send command to Computer #1.
+This marks the device idle and ready to receive commands.

 ## 4) On Computer #2, perform the same setup